When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Quantum Control Experiments

 \textbf{Control waveform adaptation.} For decoherence-dominated tasks (Figure~\ref{fig:5}), adaptation under $10\times$ elevated noise transforms the meta-initialized pulses from $\mathcal{F} = 54.2\%$ to $\mathcal{F} = 95.7\%$.
 The most pronounced change is in $u_{z,2}$ (light blue): before adaptation (a), this channel remains essentially inactive; after adaptation (b), it exhibits oscillatory modulation at an elevated amplitude.
-This active single-qubit $z$-control (dynamic adjustment of qubit frequency), implemented experimentally via flux tuning or AC Stark shifts, effectively implements dynamical decoupling to refocus low-frequency dephasing noise that would otherwise destroy the entangling phase.
-The other control channels show more minimal structural changes after adaptation.
+This active single-qubit $z$-control (dynamic adjustment of qubit frequency), enabled experimentally via flux tuning or AC Stark shifts, effectively implements dynamical decoupling to refocus low-frequency dephasing noise that would otherwise destroy the entangling phase.